PrecisionRecallCurveDisplay#

 A DataFrame containing the precision-recall curve data with columns depending on the report type:

-• label: Class label (for multiclass-classification)
+• label: Class label (when plotting one-vs-rest curves)

 • threshold: Decision threshold